ZacharyVarley/cmir/README.md

 CMIR is designed to be:

 - **Easy to install**: PyTorch sole-dependency.
+Considering cmaes as 2nd dependency.
 - **Easy to use**: Pipeline based workflows.
 - **Easy to contribute**: Include your own torch.nn.module layers.
 - **Fast**: GPU accelerated.
 TorchScript for just-in-time (jit) compilation.
-- **Flexible**: PyTorch has increasing support for AMD GPUs and Apple Silicon.
+- **Flexible**: PyTorch has increasing support for AMD GPUs and Apple Silicon in addition to Nvidia

 ## Installation

-The package can be installed using pip:
+The package can (soon) be installed using pip:

 ```bash
 pip install cmir